 |Because it can be a printed floor, vinyl can have an almost unlimited number of design, style, pattern and color options.
 It can match the decor in any room, and really is, hands down, the most versatile kind of flooring regarding appearance.
 Vinyl flooring can be sort of abstract, like the checkerboard looks we associate with 1950’s malt shops, or it can present a more natural look, resembling ceramic, stone, or even wood flooring.
 Thicker vinyl floors may even have a textured surface, which can enhance the realism of the wood or stone look.
 Often these natural looks can be achieved with vinyl at a substantially lower cost than using the real thing.|

-Vinyl can be one of the least expensive of all of your flooring options.
+Vinyl planks can be one of the least expensive of all of your flooring options.
 Thickness and design are the main factors in the pricing.
 Thick vinyl costs more than thin vinyl.
 The floor designs with textured surfaces will cost more than a smooth surface vinyl, especially if the texture is “embossed in register”, which means that the texturing matches the pattern underneath, for extreme realism.
 It’s still usually cheaper than wood or stone.
 You would think that longevity would also factor into the cost, yet oddly enough with vinyl flooring it frequently doesn’t.
-Warranties may range from 1 to 10 years, but a quality vinyl floor should actually last up to 20 years.
+Common warranties may range up to 25 years, but a quality vinyl floor could also be warrantied for commercial uses.

 The three factors most relevant to the longevity of your vinyl floor are the wear layer, ensuring a proper installation, and the care and maintenance that follow.